iamtheblackunicorn/colorpie/README.md

 ## FEATURES :test_tube:

-- fast and easy to use
+- Fast and easy to use!
-- simple project structure
+- Simple project structure!
-- optimized for performance
+- Optimized for performance!
+- Works on every platform!

 ## INSTALLATION :inbox_tray: